Traversing the Climate Zones of Hawaii

 At Mauna Kea, science, spirituality and nature converge and sometimes conflict.
 Polynesians and white settlers both introduced invasive species and cattle here, which threatened the native plants and birds.
 The entire mountain and the summit in particular are considered sacred in Hawaiian culture, but it is also a shrine of modern science – 13 telescopes grace the summit of this mountain, where the dry smooth air, clear skies, and visibility of 100% of the northern hemisphere and 85% of the southern hemisphere make for some of the best star gazing in the world.
 The first telescope went up in the 1960s, and in 1968 The University of Hawaii was granted a 65-year lease to the summit area, now called the Mauna Kea Science reserve.There are more telescopes on this mountain than on any other, including 3 of the world’s largest.

 Visiting Mauna Kea requires some logistics.
 Most rental cars can make it to the Visitor Information Station at 9,000 ft, but from there to the summit a 4-wheel drive is required not so much for traction on the gravel road but for the gearing.
-The lack of oxygen and the steep ascent mean engines can easily overheat on the way up and brakes on the way down.
-For this reason, we booked a tour with a local tour company in Hilo, and met up with them at the Mauna Kea access road turn-off off of Highway 200.
+The lack of oxygen and the steep ascent mean engines can easily overheat on the way up and brakes can to the same on the way down.
+For this reason, we booked a tour with Arnott’s Lodging and Adventures in Hilo.
+We met up with them at the Mauna Kea access road turn-off off of Highway 200.
 Climbing on Highway 200 we had already gone through the cloud cover, which was visible below us to our right.
 We thought we’d be in the clear to go all the way to the summit but when our tour guide arrived in his 4-wheel drive van, we found out that winds at the summit were 80 miles per hour, with wind gusts up to 100.
-So, we only made it to the Visitor Information Station together, which was 6 miles up the mountain from where we’d met up with the tour group.
+So, we only made it to the Visitor Information Station, which was 6 miles up the mountain from where we’d met up with the tour group.
 Even here it was cold and windy, and we marveled at the fact that we were at sea level earlier where it was 80 degrees and humid, and now we were bundled up under 2 layers of clothes.
 The wide variation in elevations is what allows 8 of the 13 climate zones to exist on this island.

 We did not get to see the telescopes or check the summit off of our list, but we were treated to an amazing sunset nonetheless.
 We went up a nearby hill and could now see clouds below us both East and West, with the Mauna Kea Summit to the north of us.
 The sun set into the clouds with the Helakala summit on the neighboring island of Maui visible to the right.
 The clouds on the east side and the sky started turning purple.
 The small volcanic cones on the side of Mauna Kea lit up as well.
 Anywhere you turned, it was beautiful.